 During Black History Month, we would like to share this month’s Affinity newsletter, “Remembering Black History.”
-This issue was written by Associate Tiffany Green, who grew up in Natchez, Mississippi, a city widely known for its tourism and antebellum architecture.
-It was not until she started reading about the history of Natchez as an adult that she learned that after the Battle of Vicksburg, the Union Army created a concentration camp in Natchez for tens of thousands of Black slaves freed by the Emancipation Proclamation.
+Natchez, Mississippi, is a city widely known for its tourism and antebellum architecture.
+But Natchez is also the site of a little known chapter of Civil War history.
+After the Battle of Vicksburg, the Union Army created a concentration camp in Natchez for tens of thousands of Black slaves freed by the Emancipation Proclamation.
 The camp was located in a natural pit known as the “Devil’s Punchbowl,” named after the natural way the region was shaped.

 MBLB’S COMMITMENT TO DIVERSITY